 5.)
 Choose the Correct Target Audience

 Not all visitors are the same.
-Every visitor on your website belongs at a particular spot in the conversion funnel.
+Every visitor on your website belongs to a particular spot in the conversion funnel.
 Some are new prospects, while others are returning visitors.
-Then, some are new or long-time customers.
+Then some are new or long-time customers.

 Similarly, the audience can be segmented based on different demographics and psychographics.